Ski or snowshoe to a cozy backcountry hut in Cypress Hills Provincial Park this winter! (Hike or bike in summer!)

-Cypress Hills Provincial Park is known for great camping, but did you know they have a collection of cozy, private (sleep 4 or 6 – no sharing with strangers!), and affordable huts that are open year round?
-Some are conveniently located near Elkwater Lake and others are in the backcountry.
-We chose Reesor Lake Backcountry Hut for its easy access and secluded location.
-It seems funny to put those phrases together but with the campground closed for the winter, we were truly able to get away from it all after a short snowshoe trip.
+Cypress Hills Provincial Park is known for great camping, but did you know they have a collection of cozy, private (sleep 3-6), and affordable huts that are open year round?
+While two are conveniently located near Elkwater Lake, we chose Reesor Lake Backcountry Hut for a winter adventure.

 It’s a brisk -22 Celsius (-32 with windchill) when we arrive at Reesor Dock, but the kids can’t wait to get out of the car.
 What’s the incentive?
 A backcountry hut in the woods, less than two kilometres away.
 It’s a treat as we usually stay in a tent!
 Emi (6) has already called dibs on the top bunkbed and is racing Miya (8) down the trail while my husband and I finish fastening our snowshoes.
 We wave goodbye to the hardy ice fishers on the lake and hurry to catch up to the girls.

 There are two ways to Reesor Lake Backcountry Hut: around the lake, or across the lake.
 We decide to snowshoe around the lake to keep out of the wind.
 Plus, we’re not sure how thick the ice is near the dam.
-We take turns breaking trail and envy deer bounding effortlessly through the deep snow.
+While deer bound effortlessly through the deep snow, we take turns breaking trail.
 The snow varies from ankle deep to knee deep and gets even deeper as we cross Battle Creek (shallow and frozen) and approach the campground.

 Within 45 minutes, we’ve arrived at our home away from home.
 A flick of a switch reveals a kitchen with gleaming hardwood floors and spacious bedroom beyond.
 With solar powered lights, mattresses, cookwear, and a wood stove, the clean and bright hut screams hygge – the Danish word for cozy.
-Miya and Emi shriek, “We LOVE this!” and promptly test the beds by jumping on them.
+The kids shriek, “We LOVE this!” and promptly test the beds by climbing on them.
 The verdict is that the big bed is “a lot comfier” than the bunk beds (but they feel the same to me).

 Evening is time for cuddling by the fire, toasting marshmallows, and reading.
 We fall asleep to the crackling of the fire and sleep soundly til morning.